prachi-pandey-github/Ellie-/README.md

 - Add new coping strategies in the `provide_mental_health_support` function
 - Configure different AI models by changing provider settings

-## 🌐 Deployment

-For production deployment:

-1. Set up LiveKit Cloud credentials in `.env`
-2. Deploy to your preferred platform (AWS, GCP, etc.)
-3. Update the connection URL in your client application

 ### Technical Support
 - [LiveKit Documentation](https://docs.livekit.io/)